A Tale of Two CFA® Program Career Paths

 More studying: Say goodbye to the college lifestyle.

 You’ll be piling more studying on top of the studying you’re already doing.
 And the CFA exam isn’t easy.
 Most candidates report spending an average of 300 hours preparing for each level.
-Assuming you can insert CFA exam prep into your existing schedule might be a mistake.
+Assuming you can insert exam prep into your existing schedule might be a mistake.
 You will probably need to make significant sacrifices in your extracurricular activities and social life to give yourself a real chance to pass.

 It will limit your time for networking and job search.